-[Note: The goal of finishing the Full-Time Sequence in 2 years 3 years and the Part-Time Sequence in

-3 years 4 years cannot be guaranteed.
+[Note: The goal of finishing the Full-Time Sequence in 3 years and the Part-Time Sequence in 4 years cannot be guaranteed.
 If the Internship experience is delayed or prolonged, additional time may be needed.]
 For each sequence above, students are scheduled to attend courses year-round (Fall/ Winterim/ Spring/ Summer) with small breaks between semesters.
 There are usually no courses during the month of August.
-The Internship for each sequence runs for a minimum of 12 consecutive months).
 Though not encouraged, it is possible for students to switch their program sequence after they have started their course of study.